rosell-dk/webp-convert-and-serve/README.md

     'fail' => 'original',
     'critical-fail' => '404',

-    // You can specify any webp convert option here - such as defining a converters array, which
+    // You can specify any WebPConvert option here - such as defining a converters array, which
     // is needed, if you need to use a cloud converter 'converters' => [
         [